ammrat13/ammrat13.github.io/_drafts/edge_coloring_complete_graphs_of_even_order.md

 \end{align*}
 %%
 <figcaption>
-The same arrangement as the last figure, but framed in terms of permutations
+The same data as the last figure, but framed in terms of permutations
 </figcaption>
 </figure>